-The Project Manager will be accountable for the acceptance of the EPP.
-The Project Manager will be consulted on the various aspects of EPP management.
-This person will also be consulted on environmental compliance monitoring processes such as daily field reports, environmental audits and annual environmental performance reviews.
-Environmental Effects Monitoring is the responsibility of the environment team and the Project Manager will be accountable.
-The Project Manager will be supported in this function by the Environmental Services Manager.
+The Project Manager shall be accountable for the acceptance of the EPP.
+The Project Manager shall be consulted on the various aspects of EPP management.
+This person shall also be consulted on environmental compliance monitoring processes such as daily field reports, environmental audits and annual environmental performance reviews.
+Environmental effects monitoring is the responsibility of the environment team and the Project Manager shall be accountable.
+The Project Manager shall be supported in this function by the Environmental Services Manager.